igorua/commercetools-demo-site/README.md

 Although typing in seems awkward, it can often be the much more efficient choice, especially when it comes to product types (=the data model) and the categories.
 If you have not received sample data it's clear anyways: Take a coffee, open [the Merchant Center](https://admin.sphere.io) and create the custom's world from scratch.

 If you have received sample data (often some product CSV feed or a specialized XML format), the first step is to get an idea of the content, structure and quality:

   1. Content: What's in?
 Is it enough for a demo to be sensible? (e.g. no description texts and no images -> demo will look bad -> type data yourself).
 Some random Tips:
    * CSV: Opening in a Spreadsheet application can give a good first impression
    * CSV, mac & unix only: CSVkit's `csvstat` command generates very helpful statistics on column types, value distribution, value density etc.
   2. Structure:
    * What field means what?
-   * Is there a concept of product variants? how are they identified?
+   * Is there a concept of product variants?
+How are they identified?
    * Is it possible to create absolute paths to the live images?
    * How are the price data structured?
 Net or Gross?
 VAT included in price or not?
    * ...
   3. Quality: Is it good enough for a visual demo (e.g. most fields empty? -> type data yourself)?

-Result: you know whether to try importing automatically or rather taking a subsset of the catalog and typing that in.
+Result: you know whether to try importing automatically or rather taking a subset of the catalog and typing that in.

 ## Phase 2: Commercetools Setup

-  1. Log in, go to "Organization Settings", choose or create the Organization (e.g. a special org for your demo sites)
+  1. Log in, go to "Organization Settings", choose or create the Organization (e.g. a special org for your demo sites).
   2. Navigate to "Manage Projects" and create a new one.
 Please choose a key that makes clear it's a demo or playground by appending `-demo` or something similar.
     * Leads to less confusion and easier "please free this from billing" processes.
     * Does not "burn" the real project name key for the hopefully acquired customer.
 Keys cannot be changed and are hard to re-use!
   3. Don't add the sample dataset (it does only work well with specific language / country setups)
   4. Navigate to "Settings" and:
-    * in Tab "International": configure just one language (please use be english as of march 2016, [will be fixed](https://github.com/sphereio/commercetools-sunrise-java/issues/342)), country, currency and zone (it's not likely that you will import multilanguage, multichannel data in a sales demo and you can still do that later if you want)
+    * in Tab "International": configure just one language (please use be English as of March 2016, [will be fixed](https://github.com/sphereio/commercetools-sunrise-java/issues/342)), country, currency and zone (it's not likely that you will import multilanguage, multichannel data in a sales demo and you can still do that later if you want)
     * in Tab "Taxes": add a Tax Category named "default", give that one Rate named "default" and set "included in price" as fits.
-    * in Tab "Shipping Methods": Add a Shipping Method with the Name of a carrier the prospect currently offers (or more).
+    * in Tab "Shipping Methods": Add a Shipping Method with the `name` of a carrier the prospect currently offers (or more).
 Set it as default.
       * Add one Zone Rate
         * Add one Price with a "free above" setting (yes, the structure has three levels of nesting)
     * In Tab "General" _disable_ all HTML editor checkboxes (otherwise you risk breaking the layout)